August 1st – August 31st

 Learn how to create meaningful arts experiences for students with low vision or blindness

-A webinar featuring how to create meaningful and inclusive arts experiences for students who are blind or low vision.
+You can still access our webinar featuring how to create meaningful and inclusive arts experiences for students who are blind or low vision.
 The webinar features Alice Zincone, the art teacher at Governor Morehead School for the Blind in Raleigh, North Carolina. presenting concrete ideas for classroom lessons, as well as cool ideas for materials and adaptations.
 The workshop also includes Brandon Cordrey, the director of exhibitions at VAE Raleigh, providing strategies to help make classroom field trips to museums and art galleries more accessible.
 The webinar can be accessed directly here.

 Arts Access, a 501(c)(3) nonprofit, was founded in 1982 and is dedicated to increasing access to North Carolina's thriving arts community for children and adults with disabilities